 Have you ever wanted to knit faster?
-This technique just might be the solution!
+Continental Knitting just might be the solution!

 You’ve probably been there.
 You realize you have a project that’s far from finished, but it needs to be done tomorrow.
 Maybe it’s supposed to be given as a gift or shipped off to an Etsy shop customer.
 Regardless of why you need to finish it, you need to finish it NOW.
 Under pressure and stress, you scramble to get it done as fast as possible, desperately wishing your fingers could move just a little faster so you could finish in time.

 Well, believe it or not, the key to faster knitting isn’t moving your fingers faster.
 It’s all about moving them more efficiently.

 You see, there are many different methods of knitting.
 Every style is a bit different.
 They all produce the same stitches, but use different methods and motions to do so.

 Let’s look at one of the main knitting methods used by many knitters in North America.

 What is knitting English style?